2017 UCF Knights football team: No. 22 South Florida

-AAC Championship: Memphis
+No. 20 Memphis (AAC Championship)

 Memphis fumbled away the ball on the first drive of the game.
 UCF quarterback McKenzie Milton threw two touchdown passes, and the Knights led 17–7 at the end of the first quarter.
 Memphis dominated most of the second quarter, highlighted by miscues by the Knights, particularly on offense.
 Tigers quarterback Riley Ferguson threw two touchdown passes, including a 68-yard bomb to a wide open Anthony Miller.
 The Knights committed three turnovers in the second quarter, a fumble and two red zone interceptions.
 Tigers kicker Riley Patterson kicked a 27-yard field goal as time expired in the first half, and Memphis led at halftime 31–24.

 UCF bounced back in the third quarter.
 Memphis opened the second half with a surprise onside kick, but the kick attempt failed.
 McKenzie Milton had two touchdown runs, and threw for another touchdown, and the Knights were back in the lead by the score of 45–34.
 Trailing by 14 partway through the fourth quarter, Tigers running back Tony Pollard broke away for a 66-yard touchdown run.
 On their next drive, Memphis tied the game 48–48 with Ferguson's 10-yard touchdown pass to Anthony Miller.

 With 33 seconds remaining in regulation, Memphis lined up for a potential game-winning 46-yard field goal attempt.
 The field goal attempt was blocked and recovered by the Knights, but not before the Tigers were called for Delay of Game.
 The penalty gave the Tigers a second chance at a game-winning field goal attempt.
 Riley Patterson's 51-yard field goal attempt sailed wide left, and the game would ultimately go to overtime tied 48–48.

 Both teams scored touchdowns in the first overtime period, and the game was tied 55–55 going into the second overtime.
 Otis Anderson scored a 1-yard touchdown run to put UCF ahead 62–55.
 Memphis took over on offense.
 Facing 2nd down & Goal at the UCF 9 yard line, Riley Ferguson dropped back to pass, but was pressured by Shaquem Griffin.
 Ferguson's pass was intercepted by Tre Neal at the 4 yard line to end the game.
 With UCF's victory, along with Wisconsin's loss in the Big Ten Championship, UCF would stand as the only undefeated team in the college football season.